Administrative Policies and Procedures Manual - Policy 1310: Student Fee Review Board

 2.3.
 Unit Allocation

-The unit allocation is the amount (dollars and cents) of the per-student activity fee designated for a specific purpose by a unit.
+The “unit allocation” is the amount (dollars and cents) of student activity fee revenue designated for a specific purpose by a unit, and approved by the University President based on recommendations of the SFRB and BLT.

 2.4.
 Term of Office (Term)